-The King Deluxe suite room (my room) was quite stunning with a beautiful view of the pool from the large balcony.
+The King Deluxe one bedroom suite (my room) was quite stunning with a beautiful view of the pool from the large balcony.
 The living area had a home cinema sound system with a DVD player.
 The TV also had a reasonable selection of English channels.

 There was a Nespresso machine and a Bugatti kettle with digital temperature readout as well as a wide selection of teas.
-Milk was available in the fridge.
+Fresh milk was available in the fridge.
 I was greeted with traditional Portuguese custard tarts and 2 large bottles of mineral water.

 The bedroom had an additional TV and an extra large bed.
 The pillows were the right blend of softness and support, although I did find the bed a little firm for my taste.
 Overall I slept well and the room was very quiet.

 The bathroom had twin sinks, a soaking bathub with TV, a large shower and his and hers bathrobes.
-Toiletries were the standard Conrad Aromatherapy Associates.
+Toiletries are now the standard Conrad Shanghai Tang.

 Roof Terrace Suite